How Often Do DWI Cases Get Dismissed? Statistics and Success Factors

 Factors That Increase DWI Dismissal Rates

 Several key factors influence how often do DWI cases get dismissed.
 Legal representation quality ranks as the most significant variable.
-Defendants with experienced DWI attorneys achieve dismissal or favorable outcomes at rates 3-4 times higher than self-represented individuals.
+Defendants who work with experienced DWI attorneys may approach their cases differently than those who are self-represented, particularly when evaluating evidence, filing motions, and negotiating with prosecutors.
 Skilled lawyers identify evidence weaknesses, file strategic suppression motions, and negotiate effectively with prosecutors.

 The strength of prosecution evidence determines dismissal likelihood.
 Cases with clear dashcam footage, failed sobriety tests, high BAC readings, and witness statements are difficult to dismiss.
 Cases based mainly on officer observations offer more defense opportunities.
 Department of Motor Vehicles (DMV) administrative proceedings operate independently from criminal court, meaning you can sometimes retain driving privileges even when criminal charges proceed.